Want to explore Île de la Cité, one of two attraction-packed islands in the Seine River at the heart of Paris?

 Through the centuries, owners have added floors and embellished the building's façades.
 Only two remain mostly unchanged from their early 17th century design.

-Want to see the two original buildings?
 Look toward the west, where the buildings come almost together to form the point of a triangle.
 See the last house on each side, noticeably shorter than the others?
-That's what they all once looked like.
+That's what all the houses surrounding the square once looked like.

 6. Picnic in Square du Vert-Galant